 Bible Baptist Church was organized as an independent Baptist church on December 31st, 1995, with James L. Melton called as the pastor.
 Bro.
 Melton had been saved since May 3, 1979, had been actively teaching and preaching since the late 1980's, and he began writing gospel tracts in the early 1990's.
 Before starting Bible Baptist Church in Weakley County, Bro.
 Melton was a member of two independent Baptist churches in Obion County: the Union City Baptist Temple in Union City (1979-1990) and Faithway Baptist Church in Troy (1990-1995).
 He married Angela Mae Smith on June 12, 1993, and she remains his wife today.
 God has given the Meltons five children: Rachel, Nathan, Rizpah, Noah, and Jacob.

-Bible Baptist Church is regularly involved in local visitation, tract distribution, street preaching, and a weekly "work night" when church members volunteer their time and energy to work at the church's print shop and keep our publications available to those who need them.
+Bible Baptist Church is regularly involved in local gospel outreach efforts, foreign missions support, and a monthly "work night" when church members volunteer their time and energy to work at the church's print shop and keep our publications available to those who need them.

 We are independent and fundamental Baptists who adhere to traditional Baptist beliefs.
 The following is our Statement of Faith, taken from the church's Constitution and By-Laws, adapted on December 31st, 1995: